UM-PEPL/HallThruster.jl/docs/src/collisions.md

 end
 ```

-If we were defining an `ExcitationModel`, we would instead subtype `HallThruster.ExcitationModel`.
+If we were defining an `ExcitationModel`, we would instead subtype `HallThruster.ExcitationModel`, and if we were defining a model for electron-neutral elastic scattering, we would subtype `ElectronNeutralModel`.
 Next, we need to define a few helper methods.

 ### `supported_gases(::ReactionModel)::Vector{Gas}`